Sun Temple, Modhera: History

-Sun Temple of Modhera was a part of Patan District until 2013, after which it became a part of Mehsana District.

 The shrine proper of the Sun Temple was built during the reign of Bhima I of Chaulukya dynasty.
 (Note: The decoration of Torana and columns resembles that of Vimala Vasahi Adinath temple of Dilwara Temples built in 1031-32 which confirms its period.)
 Earlier, during 1024–1025, Mahmud of Ghazni had invaded Bhima's kingdom, and a force of around 20,000 soldiers had unsuccessfully tried to check his advance at Modhera.
 Historian A. K. Majumdar theorizes that the Sun Temple might have been built to commemorate this defense.
-On a block in the western wall of the cella, there is an upside down inscription "Vikram Samvat 1083" carelessly incised in Devnagari script which correspond to 1026-1027 CE.
+On a block in the western wall of the cella, there is an upside-down inscription "Vikram Samvat 1083" carelessly incised in Devnagari script which corresponds to 1026–1027 CE.
 No other date is found.
 As the inscription is upside down, it evidences the destruction and reconstruction of the cella.
 Due to the position of the inscription, it is not firmly considered as the date of construction.
-On the stylistic ground, it is known that the Kunda with its corner shrines was built earlier at the beginning of the 11th century.
+On stylistic grounds, it is known that the Kunda with its corner shrines was built earlier at the beginning of the 11th century.
 The inscription is considered as the date of destruction by Ghazni instead of the construction.
-Soon after Bhima had returned to power.
-So the temple proper, the miniature and the niche shrines in the tank were built shortly after 1026 CE.
-The dancing hall was added much later in the third quarter of the 12th century along with the gateways, the porch of the temple proper and the doorframes of the temple and the cella during the reign of the Karna.
+Soon after Bhima had returned to power, the temple proper, the miniature and the niche shrines in the tank were built shortly after 1026 CE.
+The dancing hall was added later, in the third quarter of the 11th century along with the gateways, the porch of the temple proper and the doorframes of the temple and the cella; during the reign of the Karna.

 The temple is built on 23.6° latitude (approximately near Tropic of Cancer).
 (Note: The Tropic of Cancer position is not fixed, but varies in a complicated manner over time.
 It drifts south almost half an arcsecond (0.47″) of latitude per year (it was at exactly 23° 27′ in year 1917 and will be at 23° 26' in 2045).
 See axial tilt and circles of latitude for further information.)
 The place was later known as Sita ni Chauri and Ramkund locally.
 (Note: In 1887, Alexander Kinloch Forbes described in his book Rasmala that the place was known by locals as Sita ni Chauri and Ramkund associated with Rama and Sita of Ramayana.)
 No worship is offered here now.
 The temple is the Monument of National Importance and is maintained by the Archeological Survey of India.

 It was added to the tentative list of the UNESCO World Heritage Committee in December 2022.